Alexandria Ocasio-Cortez Calls Israel’s PM Netanyahu ‘A Trump-Like Figure’

-Representative Alexandria Ocasio-Cortez took her appearance on the Yahoo News “Skullduggery” podcast to criticize the reelection of Israeli Prime Minister Benjamin Netanyahu as part of the rise of authoritarianism that she believes is happening across the world.
+Representative Alexandria Ocasio-Cortez took her appearance on the Yahoo!
+News Skullduggery podcast to criticize the re-election of Israeli Prime Minister Benjamin Netanyahu as part of the rise of authoritarianism that she believes is happening across the world.

 “I think that Netanyahu is a Trump-like figure.”

 Per Yahoo!
-News, Netanyahu was reelected last week in the Israeli elections, marking his fifth term as prime minister.
+News, Netanyahu was re-elected last week in the Israeli elections, marking his fifth term as prime minister.
 His win came just after announcing his plans to annex Jewish settlements on the West Bank, which is a region that the Palestinians hope to establish as their state.
 As The Inquisitr reported, these plans — and Netanyahu’s win — make this two-state solution less likely.

 Ocasio-Cortez believes that the proposed annexation should affect the United States’ policy toward Israel.
 As of now, U.S. policy is viewed by many pro-Palestinian activists as supporting Israeli “occupation.”
 In the past, the White House recognized Israel’s annexation of the Golan Heights and has made other decisions that benefit Netanyahu.